Funding Our Schools

 A Closer Look at Our Operations Budget

-• 800,000 meals served daily, with free breakfast and lunch available to all students
+• $600 million - Food.
+NYCPS serves 800,000 meals served daily, with free breakfast and lunch available to all students.

 A Closer Look at Our Schools & Instructional Budget

-• Materials and supports for staff and students: textbooks, professional development, curricula, and computers used by students and staff across our schools
+• $1.7 billion - Supplies and Supports for Schools, including textbooks, professional development, curricula, and computers used by students and staff across our schools

 How Has Our Budget Changed Over Recent Years?